ScottLogic/blog/_posts/2025-09-26-beyond-the-UI.markdown

 ---
-title: Beyond the UI
+title: beyond the UI
 date: 2025-09-25T00:00:00Z
 categories:
 - Testing
+- Mocking
 tags:
 - SoftwareEngineering
 - BackendTesting
 - QualityAssurance
-summary: This blog tells the story of building a new system to pull in important data from outside sources—without having access to the real APIs during development.
-It shows how API testing and mocking, especially using a handy tool called WireMock, helped the team test everything properly, spot issues early, and stay on track.
-If you're working in tech or just curious, it’s a great example of solving problems smartly when things aren’t quite ready yet.
+summary:
 author: asaha
 ---

-## Beyond the UI: A Story of Data Ingestion, API Testing, and WireMock

-## 1. The Challenge Begins

-Imagine you’ve just joined a fintech company as part of a team tasked with building a new system to ingest regulatory data from various external sources.
-The stakes are high: the data must be accurate, complete, and compliant with strict regulations.
-The project is ambitious, and the timeline is tight.

-You quickly realize that the storage of this system is a set of APIs that will need to be called to carry data from outside organizations into your company’s secure storage.
-But there’s a problem: the real APIs you need to connect to aren’t ready yet.
-Some are still being built, others are unstable, and a few are simply inaccessible for testing.
-How do you test your own system’s ability to send the ingested data when the other side of the bridge doesn’t exist?

-## 2. Why API Testing Matters

-As you dig deeper, you learn that API testing is not just a technical checkbox, it’s the foundation of reliable software.
-Unlike UI testing, which checks what users see and click, API testing goes behind the scenes, making sure the invisible data highways work flawlessly.
-It’s faster, more precise, and lets you catch bugs before they ever reach the user interface.

-API testing means sending requests to your endpoints, checking the responses, and making sure everything works as expected—handling errors, processing data, and staying secure.

-But with the real APIs missing, how do you even start?

-## 3. The Art of Mocking: Creating a Simulated World

-This is where the story gets interesting.
-Your team introduces you to the concept of API mocking.
-Think of it as building a lifelike movie set: you create fake versions of the APIs, complete with realistic responses, so you can test your system as if the real thing were there.

-Mocking lets you work in parallel frontend/backend teams, without having to wait for each other.
-You can simulate every scenario, from perfect data to the weirdest edge cases, and even inject errors or delays to see how your system reacts.
-It’s faster, cheaper, and gives you total control.

-## 4. Enter WireMock: The Hero Tool

-To bring this simulated world to life, your team chooses WireMock, a powerful open-source tool that acts as a stand-in for real APIs.
-WireMock lets you define exactly how your mock APIs should behave: what requests they accept, what responses they return, and how they handle errors or slowdowns.

-With WireMock, you can:

-- Create stubs for every endpoint your system needs.
-- Simulate successful data ingestion, error conditions, and even network timeouts.
-- Test your system’s resilience, error handling, and data validation, without ever touching the real APIs.

-## 5. The Project in Action

-Armed with WireMock, your team sets up mock endpoints.
-You configure WireMock to send realistic regulatory data to your mocked ingestion APIs, just like the real sources would.
-You test how your system handles valid data, invalid formats, missing fields, and unexpected errors.

-You discover bugs early, before they become expensive problems.
-You validate that your system can handle anything thrown at it, from perfect data to chaos.
-You run tests quickly and repeatedly, confident that your results are consistent and reliable.

-For example, you mock a `/api/ingest` endpoint that accepts regulatory data.
-You configure WireMock to return a `201 Created` response for valid data, a `400 Bad Request` for missing fields, and simulate a slow network by adding a delay for certain requests.
-You then run tests to check:

-- Does your system correctly process valid data?
-- Does it handle errors gracefully when data is incomplete?
-- Does it retry or timeout when the network is slow?

-WireMock becomes your safety net, letting you build and test with speed and confidence.
-When the real APIs finally become available, you’re ready, your system has already been battle tested.

-## 6. Lessons for Every IT Enthusiast

-As the project wraps up, you realize you’ve learned something valuable.
-API testing and mocking aren’t just technical tricks, they’re essential strategies for building robust, scalable, and compliant systems.
-They let you move fast, catch problems early, and deliver quality software even when the pieces aren’t all in place.

-WireMock, in particular, stands out as a hero tool, giving you the power to simulate, test, and validate your system in any scenario.

-So, if you’re new to IT or software engineering, remember this story.
-Behind every great application is a world of invisible connections, and the smartest teams use API testing and mocking to make sure those connections are strong, reliable, and ready for anything.
+## Beyond the UI: A Story of Smart Mocking with WireMock

+## 1. The Setup: Building Without All the Pieces

+You’ve just joined a fintech team working on a new system to ingest regulatory data.
+The goal is to transform incoming data into a new platform format and store it securely and compliantly.
+The architecture is API-driven, and your system is designed to send processed data to a set of storage APIs.

+But there’s a hitch: those storage APIs aren’t ready yet.
+Some are still being developed, others are unstable, and a few are simply inaccessible for testing.
+You’re building a pipeline, but the final destination doesn’t exist.

+So how do you test your system’s ability to process and store data when the storage layer isn’t available?

+## 2. Mocking: Simulating the Final Step

+This is where API mocking comes into play, not to be confused with API testing.
+While API testing is about verifying your own APIs, mocking is about simulating external ones so you can test your system in isolation.

+In our case, we were mocking the storage APIs that would eventually receive the transformed data.
+By simulating these endpoints, we could validate our ingestion logic, transformation rules, and integration flows without waiting for the real storage services to be ready.

+Mocking allowed us to:

+- Test the full ingestion to storage flow.
+- Validate data formats and payload structures.
+- Simulate error conditions and network behaviours.
+- Work in parallel with teams building the actual storage APIs.

+## 3. WireMock: Our Mocking Workhorse

+To build this simulated environment, we used **WireMock**, an open-source tool that lets you mock HTTP APIs with control.

+Here’s how we configured it:

+- **Stubbed endpoints**: We mocked endpoints like `/api/docs` to behave like the real storage APIs.
+- **Controlled responses**:
+  - `201 Created` for valid payloads.
+  - `400 Bad Request` for missing or malformed fields.

+This setup allowed us to test how our system handled:

+- Correctly transformed data.
+- Payloads with missing fields or incorrect formats.
+- Unexpected server errors.

+## 4. Left-Shifting Quality: Testing Before It’s Too Late

+By mocking the storage APIs early, we were able to left-shift our quality assurance, moving testing earlier in the development cycle.
+This helped us:

+- Catch integration bugs before the real APIs were available.
+- Ensure robustness by simulating failures.

+For instance, `xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`.
+WireMock allowed us to simulate that scenario repeatedly until we resolved the issue.

+## 5. The Trade-Offs: Mocking vs Reality

+Mocking isn’t without its drawbacks:

+- Mocks can drift from the real API behaviour if specs change.
+- False positives: Tests may pass against mocks but fail in production due to subtle differences.
+- Maintenance overhead: Keeping mocks aligned with evolving API contracts requires effort.

+But the benefits far outweighed the risks.
+Mocking gave us confidence to build and test early, and when the real APIs would be finally available, our system was already well-prepared.

+## 6. Final Thoughts: Mocking as a Strategic Enabler

+This experience showed us that mocking isn’t just a temporary fix, it’s a strategic enabler.
+It allowed us to move quickly, test thoroughly, and deliver quality software even when key components weren’t yet in place.

+WireMock proved invaluable.
+It gave us control, flexibility, and speed.
+And while it didn’t replace real integration testing, it helped us get there faster and with fewer surprises.